spencerdavidii/SQL-Injection-Lab/README.md

 403, 401, 405 → Attack was blocked (WAF or security settings)
  500, 502, 504 → Attack caused errors (possible SQLi or DoS attempt

-### LETSDEFEND LAB: The Type of SQl Injection attack that occurred
+### LETSDEFEND LAB: The Type of SQl Injection Attack That Occurred
 The SQl Injection that occurred in this lab was an in-band attack formeely known as classic.
 The hacker follows a step-by-step process to break into a website by manipulating the database through a web form.
 When the hacker starts at the 08:35:14 timestamp, They sends a request with Id=527&submit=submit to get a response.
 The hacker is checking if the website will give an error.
 Since the 200 error code occurred, The attacker knows the website is vulernable to attack.
 ![Identifying the attack screenshot ](https://github.com/user-attachments/assets/192239b5-befa-44be-bf4b-2424aaf56811)